Some thoughts motivated after watching Quentin Tarantino’s Django Unchained.

 I reckon what young people have to deal with these days is both admirable and pitiful.
 When I was young and my parents were young, it was all just pitiful.
 Boo-fuckin’-who, eh!
 But I must ask: are times changing?
 Have things progressed?
 Neverevermind.
 The question I really want to ask is: Will there ever be a time where young people aren’t slaves to old people?
 Or should I replace “old people” with “the past”?
 In other words, as an American, is it possible to trivialise slavery and racism?
 As a parent I take comfort in one thing.
 I’ve been completely honest with my son.
 Honesty and truth is my counter to the lies and shame that was given me having been born of a certain past.
 I have told my son and will continue to tell him: do not be like your father, do not be like your grandparents, think for yourself, be your own man, care, love, etc. Who knows if that will ever lead to anything.
 Indeed.
 I’ve learned that children are a gift that parents do not deserve.
 Shame we don’t treat them better, shame we really don’t respect them, shame we can’t offer them something better than this.

 Which brings me to Django Unchained.
 My son wanted to see the movie and I didn’t.
 I was pissed-off after watching Inglorious Bastards because that movie trivialised certain aspects of ww2 that made it silly.
-(Please!
-A Jewish suicide bomber kills Adolf Hitler?)
+(SPOILER ALERT: A Jewish suicide bomber kills Adolf Hitler?
+Please.)
 Once I started reading reviews of this new spaghetti movie-making endeavour, motivation waned.
 Like I said, if you know nothing about history and perhaps you like movies that should ultimately be comics (or something like that), then check out Django or anything Tarantino.
 That said, there is no doubt that the man makes entertainment.
 Heck, I’ll even admit that Quentin Tarantino is a great film maker–as long as you look at it as a craft.
 He certainly makes hits.
 But I never liked Alfred Hitchcock films either.
 (Not that the two are even comparable.)
 My quarrel with Tarantino is the content and mis-direction of his stories and characters that he seems to dump in the lap of a very young and influential audience.
 Is that the parent in me coming thru?
 Tarantino makes it more and more obvious that since we live in such confused times, times driven by greed and fear and hate and violence, that such a maker and grand story teller should choose the easy route of trivialisation.

 Tarantino movies all have one or two characters that make them worthwhile.
 In Pulp Fiction it was Harvey Keitel as The Cleaner.
 In Inglorious Basterds it was Christoph Waltz who played a Nazi even though his Nazi was less a Nazi then the whack-job played by Angelina Jolie’s husband.
 And in Django, Tarantino obviously saw the light and got Christoph Waltz to do it all over again.
 But this time he got Waltz to be a sympathetic German who was also part of the Abolitionists that saw the light regarding a fledgling country’s true nature and intentions.
 And so.
 Before the movie began, I once again told my son about the world I grew up in and the N-Word.
-For most of the movie and it’s N-Word I did ok.
-Waltz’s character worked as a cushion for all the portrayal of hate.
+For most of the movie and its N-Word I did ok.
+Waltz’s character worked as a cushion for all the portrayal of my heritage’s hate.
 Tarantino really created a jewel with Dr. Shultz.
 But then something happened.
 During the negotiating dinner at Calvin Candie’s house, adolescent albeit southern hospitality table manners suddenly became the voice of Hollywood and perhaps the hidden true nature of a film maker.
 Candie, played by Leonardo DeCaprio, teases Dr. Schultz about his affection toward women with darker skin.

 Candie to Dr. Schultz: “You might have caught yo-self a little dose of nigga-luv.
 Nigga-luv is a powerful emotion, boy.
 Mmmm.
 It’s like a pile of black tar that once it catches yo ass…”